-Antero Resources has gathering and compression service agreements with Antero Midstream that include: (i) the second amended and restated gathering and compression agreement dated December 8, 2019 (the "2019 gathering and compression agreement"), (ii) gathering and compression agreements from Antero Midstream's acquisition of certain Marcellus gathering and compression assets from Crestwood Equity Partners LP (the "Marcellus gathering and compression agreement") and (iii) a compression agreement from Antero Midstream's acquisition of certain Utica compressors from EnLink Midstream LLC (the "Utica compression agreement" and, together with the 2019 gathering and compression agreements, the "gathering and compression agreements").
-Pursuant to the gathering and compression agreements, the "gathering and compression agreements").
-Pursuant to the gathering and compression agreements with Antero Midstream, Antero Resources has dedicated substantially all of its current and future acreage in West Virginia, Ohio and Pennsylvania to Antero Midstream for gathering and compression services.
-The 2019 gathering and compression agreement has an initial term through 2038, the Marcellus gathering and compression agreements expire between 2024 and 2031, and the
+Antero Resources has gathering and compression service agreements with Antero Midstream that include: (i) the second amended and restated gathering and compression agreement dated December 8, 2019 (the "2019 gathering and compression agreement"), (ii) gathering and compression agreements from Antero Midstream's acquisition of certain Marcellus gathering and compression agreements") and (iii) a compression agreement from Antero Midstream's acquisition of certain Utica compressors from EnLink Midstream LLC (the "Utica compression agreement" and, together with the 2019 gathering and compression agreement and the Marcellus gathering and compression agreements.)
+Pursuant to the gathering and compression agreements with Antero Midstream, Antero Resources has dedicated substantially all of its current and future acreage in West Virginia, Ohio and Pennsylvania to Antero Midstream for gathering and compression agreement has an initial term through 2038, the Marcellus gathering and compression agreements expire between 2024 and 2031, and the

 Utica compression agreement has two dedicated areas that expire in 2023 and 2030.
-Upon expiration of each of the Marcellus gathering and compression service agreements and the Utica compression agreement, Antero Midstream will continue to provide gathering and compression services under the 2019 gathering and compression agreement.
+Upon expiration of each of the Marcellus gathering and compression service agreements and the Utica compression agreement, Antero Midstream will continue to provide gathering and compression services under the 2019 gathering and

 Under the 2019 gathering and compression agreement, Antero Midstream is entitled to receive a low-pressure gathering fee of \$0.30 per Mcf, a high-pressure gathering fee of \$0.18 per Mcf, a compression fee of \$0.18 per Mcf, and a condensate gathering fee of \$4.00 per Bbl, which, in each case, has been subject to CPI-based adjustments.
 If, and to the extent we request that Antero Midstream construct new high-pressure lines and compressor stations, the 2019 gathering and compression agreement contains minimum volume commitments that require us to utilize or pay for 75% and 70%, respectively, of the capacity of such new construction.
 Additional high-pressure lines and compressor stations installed on Antero Midstream's own initiative are not subject to such volume commitments.
-These minimum volume commitments may are intended to support the stability of Antero Midstream's cash flows.
+These minimum volume commitments on new infrastructure, as well as price adjustment mechanisms, are intended to support the stability of Antero Midstream's cash flows.